Tricks Real Estate Agents Play: 7 Shady Games to Watch for

 An opportunity to earn two commissions from representing both the seller and the buyer in the same sale.

-The clandestine strategy starts when the agent knows that their selling client is fearful of prospective buyers not being interested in their house.
+The strategy starts when a listing agent knows that their seller is fearful of buyers not being interested in their house.

-This is the key ingredient for this realtor trick to work.
+This is the key ingredient for this to work.

 Why?

-Because the more fearful a seller is, the less likely they are to be concerned about a dual agency sale.
+Because the more fearful a seller is, the less likely they are to be concerned about working with a dual agent.

 This makes it much easier for an agent to persuade a seller to accept their buyer’s offer.

-Here is what you want to watch out for when you’re presented with a potential scenario where a real estate agent is representing both the buyer and the seller.
+Here is what you want to watch out for if you’re presented with this scenario:

 • Did the agent initially disclose that the offer was from their buyer, mention it later, or fail to mention it at all?
 Consider it a major red flag if they didn’t initially disclose it.